Links

 Performance Roadmap

 Dolt is slower than MySQL.
-The goal is to get Dolt to within 2-4 times the speed of MySQL for common operations.
-If a query takes MySQL 1 second, we expect it to take Dolt 2-4 seconds.
-Or, if MySQL can run 8 queries in 10 seconds, then we want Dolt to run 2-4 queries in 10 seconds.
+The goal is to get Dolt to match MySQL latency for common operations.
+Dolt is currently 2X slower than MySQL, approximately 1.5X on writes and 2.5X on reads.
 The multiple column represents this relationship with regard to a particular benchmark.

 It's important recognize that these are industry standard tests, and are OLTP oriented.
-Many Dolt use-cases are non-OLTP, and Dolt is fast for bulk operations common in, for example, data pipeline contexts.
+Performance results may vary but Dolt is generally competitive on latency with MySQL and Postgres.

 Benchmark Data